HP 14″ Pentium 4GB/64GB Chromebook, 14″ HD Display, Intel Pentium Silver N5000, 4GB RAM, 64GB eMMC, Intel UHD Graphics 605, 14a-na0031wm

 Graphics can be functional or artistic.
 The latter can be a recorded version, such as a photograph, or an interpretation by a scientist to highlight essential features, or an artist, in which case the distinction with imaginary graphics may become blurred.
 It can also be used for architecture.

 In September 2022, Intel announced that the Pentium and Celeron brands were to be replaced with the new "Intel Processor" branding for low-end processors in laptops from 2023 onwards.
-This also applied to desktops using Pentium processors, and they were discontinued around the same time laptops stopped using Pentium processors in favor of "Intel Processor" processors in 2023.
+This applied to desktops using Pentium processors as well, and was discontinued around the same time laptops stopped using Pentium processors in favor of "Intel Processor" processors in 2023.

 Silver has long been valued as a precious metal.
 Silver metal is used in many bullion coins, sometimes alongside gold: while it is more abundant than gold, it is much less abundant as a native metal.
 Its purity is typically measured on a per-mille basis; a 94%-pure alloy is described as "0.940 fine".
 As one of the seven metals of antiquity, silver has had an enduring role in most human cultures.